Performing food industry risk assessments

 Who should complete risk assessments in my business?

 Ideally, the person completing the risk assessments in your food business should have adequate skill and knowledge in the process of risk assessment.
 There are plenty of training courses available in the market-place depending on your needs.
-To get you started, please checkout our Express Learning – Introduction to Risk Assessment.
-For a more advanced course click here.

 Have your say